Last updated by Tommy Ward

 - The PIN associated with the number that you want to port out

-We've made it super easy for you by gathering all this information into one place:
+We've made it super easy for you by gathering all this information in one place.
+Just log in to your ting.com account, go to your Account settings tab, scroll to the bottom and click "Port out information."

-If your number is currently on an iPhone and will remain on an iPhone, you do not need to disable iMessaging.
+If your number is currently on an iPhone and will remain on an iPhone, you do not need to disable iMessage.

-If you're moving your number from an iPhone to an Android, Windows or feature phone, you'll want to disable iMessaging first.
+If you're moving your number from an iPhone to an Android, Windows or feature phone, you'll want to disable iMessage first.

-Now you've got all the information you need to port your number out of Ting.
-You'll initiate the port out process with your new carrier.
-As long as you've entered all of this information correctly, we'll be able to approve that port out request when it reaches us automatically as we do not need to manually release your number.
+Now you've got all the information you need to port your number out of Ting, you can initiate the port out process with your new carrier.
+We'll be able to approve that port out request when it reaches us automatically, as we do not need to manually release your number.